ITC Lake Erie Connector — New Connections. New Opportunities.

 - ITC filed a major permit application with Canada’s National Energy Board (NEB) on May 22, 2015.
 View the ITC press release.
 The NEB issued a Completeness Determination on October 19, 2015 - View in English; View in French.
 The ITC Lake Erie Connector NEB Application is available for public viewing at these locations.

-- ITC has held or participated in consultation events in Nanticoke, Ontario and public meetings in Erie County, Pennsylvania from December 2014 to present to discuss the project and gather community input.
+- ITC has held or participated in numerous public consultations in Ontario and Pennsylvania -- the respective terrestrial points of the line -- to discuss the project and gather community input.

 - ITC submitted a Project Description to the National Energy Board of Canada in January 2015.

 - The U.S. Federal Energy Regulatory Commission approved ITC’s request for confirmation of negotiated rate authority for the Lake Erie Connector project in September 2014.
 This approval allowed ITC to engage interested customers and conduct a formal, non-binding open solicitation for capacity on the line.

 - ITC has completed the necessary system impact studies in IESO and PJM, signed service agreements with the manufacturers of the converter stations and the submarine cable, and secured nearly all land necessary for the terrestrial cable route, converter stations and construction laydown areas.

 Click the link above to view information about our public meetings and consultation events.